Mixed Berry Whole Wheat Muffins

 - Fold in the berries.

-- Scoop the batter into the prepared muffin tin, fill to about three-fourths full.
+- Scoop the batter into the prepared muffin tin, fill three-fourths full.

 - Bake for approximately 15 minutes, or until tops are golden brown and a toothpick inserted into the center comes out clean.